-This bill establishes a School Cooperative Purchasing Program in New Hampshire, allowing multiple school districts and school administrative units (SAUs) to collaborate on the procurement of goods and services to achieve cost savings and administrative efficiencies.
-The program will be managed by the director of procurement and support services in consultation with the Department of Education, which will solicit competitive bids for essential K-12 educational expenses.
-The bill includes new legal language that ensures voluntary participation by school districts and chartered public schools in state-awarded contracts, while also mandating that school boards adopt specific policies related to operational aspects such as recruitment, budgeting, and anti-discrimination measures.
-Importantly, participation in the cooperative agreements is not mandatory, preserving local control.
+This bill establishes a School Cooperative Purchasing Program designed to facilitate collaboration among multiple school districts and school administrative units (SAUs) for the procurement of goods and services, ultimately aiming for cost savings and increased administrative efficiency.
+The program will be overseen by the director of procurement and support services in conjunction with the Department of Education, which will periodically solicit competitive bids for essential K-12 educational expenses, such as transportation services and curriculum materials.
+The bill allows for voluntary participation by school districts and chartered public schools in state-awarded contracts, ensuring compliance with existing competitive bidding requirements.
+Additionally, it mandates that school boards and chartered public school trustees adopt specific policies related to operational aspects, including recruitment, budgeting, and anti-discrimination measures.

 Statutes affected: Introduced: 21-N:9, 186:8